 Eat Regional Specialties

-Although this is a small museum, in its display rooms that are designed to look like a mid-19th century home, you can learn about the history of regional sweets from the state of Nuevo Leon and how they're made, the ingredients used (some fruits that you may not be familiar with) and see the traditional utensils used in the process.
+The small but whimsical Museo del Dulce, or Museum of Sweets, is designed to look like a mid-19th century home, and it's here you can learn about the history of regional sweets from the state of Nuevo Leon and how they're made.
+You'll get to see and taste the ingredients used, including lots of local fruits that you may not be familiar with, and see the traditional utensils used in the process.
 There's also a shop where you can purchase some more sweets for the rest of your stay.
+But be careful, since Mexican candy often blends sweetness with something surprisingly spicy.

 Go Cave Exploring

 The amazing cave system at the Grutas de Garcia was discovered in 1843 but is estimated to have formed over the past 60 million years.
-Located in the mountains about 20 miles (30 kilometers) away, or a 45-minute drive from the city, this is an excellent choice for a day trip from Monterrey.
-Ride a cable car with stupendous views up to the entrance of the cave, or hike up along mountain paths, and then once inside the cave, be surprised by majestuous theaters connected by tunnels as well as interesting formations of stalactites and stalagmites.
+Located in the mountains about 14 miles (20 kilometers) away, or a 20-minute drive from the city, this is an excellent choice for a day trip from Monterrey.
+Ride a cable car with stupendous views up to the entrance of the cave or hike up along mountain paths, and then once inside the cave, be surprised by majestuous theaters connected by tunnels as well as interesting formations of stalactites and stalagmites.

 See an Impressive Waterfall